findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 Alright, remember back when we mentioned that the internet calls everything "staking"?
 It's time to untangle that mess.

 In the purest sense, "staking" means locking up your tokens to help secure a Proof-of-Stake (PoS) blockchain (like Ethereum itself) and earning staking rewards for it.
-You're pledging tokens as collateral that helps ensure valaidators behave honestly.
+You're pledging tokens as collateral that helps ensure validators behave honestly.
 You get paid for locking up your tokens to secure the chain.
 Simple but elegant.

 But, somewhere along the line, chip-crunching degens hijacked the term.
 Now, "staking" is a catch-all for any action where you lock your tokens in a smart contract to earn a yield.
 It's less about securing the network and more about putting your money to work.
 We'll roll with that definition because that's how you'll see it everywhere.